Dress Code (Policy 5500.04)

 Requirements for student dress in all schools are listed below:

-- Safe and appropriate footwear must be worn.
+H. Students must wear shoes that are safe and appropriate for the learning environment.
 Inappropriate footwear includes, but is not limited to, roller skates, skate shoes, and bedroom slippers.

-- Form fitting leotard/spandex type clothing is not allowed unless proper outer garments cover to mid-thigh length or longer.
+I. Form fitting leotard/spandex type clothing is not allowed unless proper outer garments cover to mid-thigh length or longer.

-- If the school has a mandatory school uniform policy, the student must adhere to those requirements.
+M. If the school has a mandatory school uniform policy, the student must adhere to those requirements.